jamesdiacono/WebSeif/README.md

 | object       | `"redirected"` | The connection was redirected by the listening party.
 | object       | object         | The connection failed.

-In the event of a redirect, `on_close` is always called with the old connection prior to `on_open` being called with the new connection.
+In the event of a redirect, `on_close` is always called for the old connection prior to `on_open` being called for the new connection.

 #### connect_options.hello_value
-A value that is serialized to JSON, encrypted and sent as part of the handshake.
+A value that is serialized to JSON, encrypted, and sent as part of the handshake.
 This value becomes the _hello_value_ parameter of `listen_options.on_open`.

 #### connect_options.connection_info
 A value that is serialized to JSON and sent unencrypted as part of the handshake.
 This value becomes the _connection_info_ parameter of `listen_options.on_open`.